chainlighting/learning/git.md

 > ```

 ## Push a existing repository to remote github
-> when you have a old repository,you want to push it to a new github repository,you can do like that:
+> when you have a local repository,you want to push it to a new github repository,you can do like that:
 > ```bash
 > git remote add origin https://github.com/"username"/"repository".git
 > git push -u origin master
 > ```

 ## Common Usage
-####1. check change
+####1. git status
 > you can check your repository's change like that
 > ```bash
+> cd repository_dir
 > git status
 > ```
 >